New arrival information pages available.

 Basic knowledge of computing is essential. course descriptions indicate any specialized requirements; a summary of these requirements is set out in the Background Requirements for the courses in each session.

-A specialist Summer School Library is available, together with access to the University’s large Albert Sloman Library and the Institute for Social and Economic Research’s Resource Library.
+A specialist Summer School Library is available within the Summer School Registration Office, together with access to the University’s large Albert Sloman Library and the Institute for Social and Economic Research’s Resource Library.
+Please note these are both as resources only – participants can not check out books and will be unable to access the majority of online journals.

 Medical treatment for overseas visitors

 There is a Health Centre on campus.
 Overseas (non-EU) participants are advised to take out their own medical insurance before coming to the United Kingdom.
 EU participants are entitled to free campus health care for the duration of their stay on production of a valid EHIC card.
-Overseas participants or production of an invalid EHIC card will mean you can receive a 15 min consultation from the campus health centre at a cost of £45.
+Overseas participants or production of an invalid EHIC card will mean you can receive a 15 min consultation from the campus health centre at a cost of £45, alternatively you may be referred to a 24hr Walk In Centre located in Colchester.

 Social and Sports Facilities

-A variety of social events are organised during the Summer School, including excursions to London and Cambridge; “pub crawls” to the pubs of Wivenhoe; football matches, discos, film shows, and BBQs (weather permitting).
+A variety of social events are organised during the Summer School, including excursions to London and Cambridge; “pub crawls” to the pubs of Wivenhoe; football matches, discos and film nights.

 Colchester and its Surroundings: